-- X1 The purpose of this paper is to consult on our proposed framework (IM review framework) for reaching decisions on the input methodologies review we commenced on 23 February 2022 (IM Review).1 - X2 The IM Review offers an important opportunity to work with the sector, consumers, and other government agencies to consider issues, risks and opportunities in the energy and airports sectors and to review the role that our regulatory settings can play in helping regulated entities deliver the right outcomes for Aotearoa New Zealand. - X3 We now have more than a decade's experience with setting, implementing, reviewing and amending IMs under our regulatory regime.
+- X1 This paper sets out our framework (IM Review framework) for reaching decisions on the input methodologies review we commenced under Part 4 of the Commerce Act 1986 (Act) on 23 February 2022 (IM Review).
+The IM Review framework has benefited from submissions and cross-submissions we received in our consultation on the draft framework from May-August 2022.
+We thank submitters for engaging with the draft framework and providing their considered views, which we have taken into account in developing and finalising the IM Review framework.
+We touch on submitters' views on different parts of the draft framework in the relevant parts of this paper. - X2 We are publishing the IM Review framework now so that we can apply it in making our draft decisions.
+If submissions on our draft decisions prompt us to reconsider and revise any aspect of this framework, we will update it accordingly. - X3 The IM Review offers an important opportunity to work with the sector, consumers, and other government agencies to consider issues, risks and opportunities in the energy and airports sectors and to review the role that our regulatory settings can play in helping regulated entities deliver the right outcomes for Aotearoa New Zealand. - X4 We now have more than a decade's experience with setting, implementing, reviewing and amending IMs under our regulatory regime.
 This IM Review occurs during a period of change for the energy and airport sectors, particularly in relation to the impacts of climate change, the transition to a low carbon economy, and the ongoing impact of COVID-19.
 Changes to consumer preferences, technology, and government policy are all expected to also affect these sectors in the short to medium term.
-Our IM review framework allows us to take account of these dynamic factors within the overall purposes of the Part 4 regime. - X4 We invite submissions on our proposed IM review framework by 27 June 2022.
-We intend to publish the submissions, and we will then invite cross submissions on those submissions by 20 July 2022.
+Our IM Review framework allows us to take account of these dynamic factors within the overall purposes of the Part 4 regime.